County Cavan

 County Cavan (/ˈkævən/ KAV-ən; Contae an Chabháin) is a county in Ireland.
 It is in the province of Ulster and is part of the Northern and Western Region.
 It is named after the town of Cavan and is based on the historic Gaelic territory of East Breffny (Bréifne).
-Cavan County Council is the local authority for the county, which had a population of 76,176 at the 2016 census.
+Cavan County Council is the local authority for the county, which had a population of 81,704 at the 2022 census.

 Geography

-Cavan borders six counties: Leitrim to the west, Fermanagh and Monaghan to the north, Meath to the south-east, Longford to the south-west and Westmeath to the south.
+Cavan borders six counties: Leitrim to the west, Fermanagh to the north, Monaghan to the north-east, Meath to the south-east, Longford to the south-west and Westmeath to the south.
 Cavan shares a 70 km border with County Fermanagh in Northern Ireland.
 Cavan is the 19th largest of the 32 counties in area and the 25th largest by population.

 The county is part of the Northern and Western Region, a NUTS II area, and in that region, is part of the Border strategic planning area, a NUTS III entity.

 The county is characterised by drumlin countryside dotted with many lakes and hills.
 The north-western area of the county is sparsely populated and mountainous.
 The Cuilcagh mountain range contain the highest point, Cuilcagh, at 665 m.

 Cavan is the source of many rivers.
 Shannon Pot on the slopes of Cuilcagh is the source of the River Shannon, the longest river in Ireland at 386 km.
 The River Erne is a major river which rises from Beaghy Lough, two miles (3 km) south of Stradone in Cavan and flows for 120 km to Lough Erne.
 Other rivers in the county include the Blackwater River, which rises near Bailieborough and flows through Lough Ramor, joining the River Boyne at Navan; the Dee which springs near Bailieborough; the River Annalee which flows from Lough Sillan and joins the Erne; and the Cladagh river which rises from Cuilcagh and flows into Fermanagh.
 The Glyde and the Owenroe also source in Cavan.

 Cavan is known as 'The Lakeland County' and is reputed to contain 365 lakes.
 At 18.8 km2, Lough Sheelin is the county's largest lake; it is situated in the south of the county and forms a three way border on its waters between counties Meath, Westmeath and Cavan.
 A large complex of lakes form in the north and west of Cavan into designated Specially Protected Areas (SPA); an example is Lough Oughter.
 Other important wildlife protected lakes such as Lough Gowna and Lough Ramor are in the south and east of the county.
 Cavan has a mainly hilly (drumlin) landscape and contains just under 7000 ha of forested area, 3.6% of Cavan's total land area.
 The county contains forests such as Bellamont Forest near Cootehill, Killykeen Forest Park at Lough Oughter (a Coillte state forest concern), Dún na Rí Forest Park and the Burren Forest.